CMUSTRUDEL/cmustrudel.github.io/_posts/2018-03-23-CMUtrivia.markdown

 thumb: strudel-square-003.jpg
 ---

-To prepare myself for next year's SCS trivia and to demostrate my school pride, I set up a one trivia a day challenge for myself.
+To prepare myself for next year's SCS trivia and to demonstrate my school pride, I set up a one trivia a day challenge for myself.
 My plan is to continue this until I leave CMU.
 All the trivias will be related to CMU or Computer Science in general.